NLP: For Living a More Heroic life!

 • Mentats.
 The ability to set up a mental state in which vast computational power becomes available.
 Granted, they used chemicals to induce that state, but with NLP, we can use our language patterns, or self-trance, or anchors, etc.

 • The SPICE: Alters the consciousness to be able to see patterns across patterns, hidden intentions, clues across time.
-With NLP, we have timeline patterns to see/experience time differently, and we have the ability to create and access a wide range of "states of Excellence" which can help us see/do virtually anything more optimally.
+With NLP, we have time line patterns to see/experience time differently, and we have the ability to create and access a wide range of "states of Excellence" which can help us see/do virtually anything more optimally.

 • Not to mention the central character's transformational shift, which becomes the centerpiece against all other changing backgrounds.
 The message becomes, change consciousness, and everything else changes as a result.
 Definitely not fictional, thanks to NLP.